 Google Sheets Does Not Equal Syntax

-There are essentially two ways to use the Google Sheets formula for not equal.
+There are essentially two ways to use the Google Sheets Not Equal To formula.
 The first method is to use the function.
 The syntax for the not equal to function is:

 =NE(val1, val2)